rajat2502/YDKJS_Notes/Get_Started/Appendix_A_Exploring_Further.md

 - `name inference` only happens in limited cases such as when the function expression is assigned (with = ).
 - If you pass a function expression as an argument to a function call, for example, no name inference occurs; the name property will be an empty string, and the developer console will usually report **“(anonymous function)”**.
-- Even if a name is inferred, it’s still an anonymous function. because the inferred name is a metadata and can't be used to refer to that function.
+- Even if a name is inferred, it’s still an anonymous function. because the inferred name is metadata and can't be used to refer to that function.

 **Note:** An anonymous function doesn’t have an identifier to use to refer to itself from inside itself — for recursion, event unbinding, etc.

-**Tip:** It is a good practice to use `named functions` as they improves the readability of the program.
+**Tip:** It is a good practice to use `named functions` as they improve the readability of the program.

 - Here are some more declaration forms: